 With a branded URL shortener (example: mywebsite.com/nytimes)

-Or using Urchin Tracking Module (UTM) - a code snippet, attached to the URL that captures website visitors information (example: mywebsite.com/utm_medium=adcampaign1)
+Using Urchin Tracking Module (UTM): a code snippet attached to the URL that captures website visitors information (example: mywebsite.com/utm_medium=adcampaign1)

-Assign such URLs to different marketing assets — billboard, print, or outdoor signage.
-Then use Google Analytics to track referral traffic.
+You can assign such URLs to different marketing assets — billboard, print, or outdoor signage.
+Then, use Google Analytics to track referral traffic.

-(Topshop was among the first retail brands to run a real-time shoppable campaign on Twitter, streaming real-time consumer data to digital billboards around the UK).
+For example, Topshop was among the first retail brands to run a real-time shoppable campaign on Twitter, streaming real-time consumer data to digital billboards around the UK.